elliottback/Whisky-Reviews/reviews/Oban Distillers Edition 2005.md

 * **Taste:** thin, dry oranges, clover honey, bitters
 * **Finish:** medium; short, cloying sweetness

 This is by no means terrible, but it's bland, and lacks structure.
-Would not rebuy.
+Would not re-buy.

 **Rating: 72/100**

-^164^th ^/r/scotch ^review

-/u/review_bot 'Oban'